Nicholas II: Start of reign

-The first years of his reign saw little more than continuation and development of the policy pursued by Alexander III.
+The first years of Nicholas's reign saw little more than continuation and development of the policy pursued by Alexander III.
 Nicholas allotted money for the All-Russia exhibition of 1896.
-In 1897 restoration of gold standard by Sergei Witte, Minister of Finance, completed the series of financial reforms, initiated fifteen years earlier.
+In 1897 restoration of the gold standard by Sergei Witte, Minister of Finance, completed the series of financial reforms, initiated fifteen years earlier.
 By 1902 the Trans-Siberian Railway was nearing completion; this helped the Russians trade in the Far East but the railway still required huge amounts of work.